dreamVaux/codingTasks/012. String Casing Alternator/README.md

 python3 alternative.py
 ```

-Follow the on-screen prompts to input a string for transformation.
-The script will display both transformations.

 ### Contributing
 Contributions to enhance the functionality of this script or improve its efficiency are welcome!
 Please fork the repository and submit a pull request with your enhancements.